 - Then they log on to your bank account to prove your refund has been processed.

-- Cunningly, scammers will use the software you’ve now installed to show you a completely different number in your account than what’s there
+- Cunningly, scammers will use the software you’ve now installed to show you a completely different number in your account than what’s there.

 - Then, they’ll ask you to refund the difference.

-- This is the where you probably realise it was a scam.
+- This is where you probably realise it was a scam.
 But by then it’s too late – the scammer has disappeared with your money.

 How to spot a fake or clone recovery firm